frank1nst3in/rsschool-cv/cv.md

 4.
 5.
 6.
-7.Higher education (engineer of infocommunacation) 8.English level is A2
+7. Higher education (engineer of infocommunacation)
+8. English level is A2